 Mirrored wills are used to allow two people, usually married couples, to create almost identical wills which leaves everything to each other.
 This would cover both parties’ wishes.
 If the two married people die at the same time, or within thirty days of each other, then everything would go to the couples’ children or a named beneficiary.

-You’ll need to grab a pen because digitally-signed wills are not currently recognized as valid in Canada.
+British Columbia is the only province to permit digitally-signed wills.
+If you live in any other Canadian province, grab a pen because digitally-signed wills are not currently recognized.
 To maximize the likelihood that your requests are met, you will need a will that is physically printed and signed by you and your witnesses in writing.
 You may sometimes hear the term “wet signature” which just means a signature that needs time to dry or is signed in ink.

 Who Can Act As A Witness When I Sign My Will?